 - Begin to read or listen to a Bible.
 We suggest staring with the Gospel of John.
 John, who was one of Jesus’s first disciples, writes about Jesus in a clear and easy to read way.

 - Learn more from the Bible about your new life in Christ.
-Click here for some studies that will help you discover what the Bible says about being a believer in Jesus.
+Click here for some studies that will help you discover what the Bible says about knowing Jesus.

 - Find a local church to attend.
 We would be happy to help you find a church that teaches the Bible, worships God, fellowships and prays together, and tells others about Jesus.
 Just email us.

 - Tell others about your new life in Christ.
-You can share this website with friends and family.
+If it is helpful, you can share this website with friends and family.